 Almost every time in the Direct-To-Video movies, the guy posing as the monster has some sort of mechanical frame built into the costume to help him maintain the image.
 How is it, then, that during the chase scene, they get hurt as if every part of the costume is their own flesh and blood?

 Perhaps they want to keep the illusion that there's no protective mechanical frame surrounding them by faking pain?
-Of course there's always the other answer.

 If they lack the backbone to stand up to a middle aged Harmless Villain in mask and costume, what makes you think they have the courage to stand up to the friends with whom they travel across the country in close proximity?